(This section is very much still under construction.)

 The discussions never turned angry unless the connection was made the current issues, and yet Chesterton himself was relentlessly contemporary (to his time)–as was Fr.
 Dudley–and so making the connection certainly seemed reasonable.
 But it was for that reason that this website delayed in explicitly drawing the connection between Fr.
 Dudley and his era and our present moment in time: this is not a rage-seeking site of fruitless controversy.

 However, this site was not created merely because Fr.
 Dudley spins a good yarn: but also in the belief that he has something to teach us by example–although occasionally by counterexample.
 And so, the connection must be made.

 Since we (so far) have no extensive collection of letters from Fr.
 Dudley, all we have to go on is his published writings (including his conversion story), his biographical information, and his contemporaries (especially his successor, Fr.
 John Carmel Heenan, who went on to become a Cardinal involved in Vatican II and the subsequent liturgical changes).

 In raising these issues, this site will be always seek the approach of Fr.
-Dudley: sometimes speaking strongly, and other times more gently, but always with courtesy and respect for others.
+Dudley: sometimes speaking strongly, and other times more gently, but with courtesy and respect.